Czech and Slovak Legion: From the military group to the legion

-Czechoslovak emigrants in Poland were roughly separated into three groups: political refugees, Jewish refugees and military personnel, the latter being the only group who wanted to stay in Poland and wait for war.
+Czechoslovak emigrants in Poland were roughly separated into three groups: political refugees, Jewish refugees and military personnel, the last being the only group who wanted to stay in Poland and wait for war.
 Lev Prchala, Czechoslovak general and former member of the autonomous government of Carpathian Ukraine, negotiated with his friends from the Polish military.
-However, the Polish government was reluctant to allow any military organization of Czechoslovak emigrants, so the majority, about 4,000 Czechs and Slovaks, left the Poland in six transports between 22 May and 21 August 1939 to join the French Foreign Legion.
+However, the Polish government was reluctant to allow any military organization of Czechoslovak emigrants, so the majority, about 4,000 Czechs and Slovaks, left Poland in six transports between 22 May and 21 August 1939 to join the French Foreign Legion.
 About 1,000 men stayed in Poland either by their own decision or because they arrived in Poland in late summer.

 The future Legion had a strength of about 700 infantry soldiers under the command of Lieutenant-Colonel Ludvík Svoboda and in early July it moved from Kraków to an empty military camp in Bronowice Małe.
 About 200 flying personnel were instead assigned to a Czechoslovak Reconnaissance Squadron.
 The Legion was however not fully formed by the time of German invasion of Poland (on 1 September) and it was only on 3 September 1939 when Polish president Ignacy Mościcki officially created the "Legion Czechów i Słowaków" — it was the first organisation of Czechoslovak resistance abroad, which was officially recognized by any allied government.
 General Prchala was named the commander of the Legion with Lieutenant-Colonel Svoboda as the deputy commander.

 With the exception of Czechoslovak airmen, the Czechoslovak soldiers were not directly involved in the fighting in Poland.
 The official recognition came too late and the members of the Legion got only a handful of weapons (several machineguns for counter-air defence), neither did they have uniforms.
 The Reconnaissance Squadron was involved in the fight in the air alongside the Polish Air Force, although primarily in the reconnaissance role, as the aircraft they received from Poland (Potez XXV, RWD-8 and PWS-26), were mostly obsolete in air combat.
 On 2 September, during the German bombing of the Polish airfield in Dęblin three airmen, 1st Lt. Štěpán Kurka, Lt.
 Zdeněk Rous and Lt.
 Andrej Šandor, were killed and became the first Czechoslovak servicemen fallen in World War II.
 The infantry Legion was evacuated from Bronowice to the east on 12 September.
-The Czechoslovak transport was several times attacked by German planes.
+The Czechoslovak transport was attacked by German planes several times.
 The first fallen member of Czechoslovak infantry, Sgt.
 Vítězslav Grünbaum, was killed on 15 September when leading the anti-aircraft fire in the train station of Hłuboczek Wielki near Tarnopol.

 Most of the Legion under the command of Lt Col. Svoboda was eventually interned by the invading Soviets on 19 September.
 Others, particularly Gen. Prchala and his suite, managed to cross the Polish-Romanian border and were interned in Romania, as did also the Czechoslovak airmen who were ordered to withdraw with the remaining aircraft to Romania on 22 September.